johntao/blog-2025/src/content/default/tasty-handmade-blog-post.md

 This post is written by me :D

-I think the AI-generated one has already update my current status really (surprisely!?) well
+I think the AI-generated one has already updated my current status (surprisingly!?) well

-The first thing I notice is that they're good at capturing the keywords and expand it to a certain extend
+The first thing I notice is that they're good at capturing the keywords and expand it to a certain extent

-That's say, they're quite good delivering popular science in a evangelist way
+That's to say, they're quite good at delivering popular science in an evangelist way

 What I observed is that these generated articles are not so shy at repeating the same concept all over again

 Whereas I as a human being prefer daily dose of random stuff.

-Lastly, AI by default use the different tone of language, I wonder if this is trainable.
+Lastly, AI by default uses the different tone of language, I wonder if this is trainable.

 For my preference, I love to deliver concepts in concise emotional or humorous words.

-And I tend to keep it that way (not to train or prompt LLM too hard!) to make myself a living :D
+And I tend to keep it that way (not to train or prompt LLM too hard!) to earn myself a living :D